-During our visit to the Tai Yuan cultural centre we were presented the local rice that we were told is the best in the country.
-I guessed that rice has a special meaning for this community as I also come from rice and wheat growing states of India.
-And I know how the people relate themselves to the produce that is their identity for the rest of the world.
-I come back and do some reading on the Internet and find out that the name Tau Yuan means people of the cultivated land.
+During our visit to the Tai Yuan Cultural Center, we were presented with the local rice that we were told was the best in the country.
+I guessed that rice has a special meaning for this community as I also come from the rice and wheat-growing states of India.
+And I know how people relate themselves to their produce, that is their identity for the rest of the world.
+I came back and did some reading on the Internet and found out that the name Tai Yuan means people of the cultivated land.

-Tai Yuan Cultural Centre
+Tai Yuan Cultural Center

-Video of Tai Yuan Dance
+Video of Tai Yuan Community Dance

 Watch the video to get a better perspective.

 After coming back home, my Internet reading revealed that the word Yuan comes from the Sanskrit word ‘Yavan’ meaning stranger.
 Tai is a Thai prefix that refers to people.
 So probably these were migrants and hence got the name, Tai Yuan.
 They are also called Northern people.
 The language they speak is called Lanna and so are their dances.
-Wikipedia describes Lanna or Lan Na as the kingdom of million rice fields.
+Wikipedia describes Lanna or Lan Na as the kingdom of a million rice fields.
 It also mentions that Anachak Lan ha was an Indianized state from 13-18th CE.
-They are also referred as Northern Thai people.
+They are also referred to as Northern Thai people.

 Legend of Sao Hai, Saraburi

 Sao Hai literally means Crying Pillar and this name has a legend associated with it.
 When the foundation pillar of Bangkok was to be installed, the king asked the most beautiful pillars from all over the country to be sent to Bangkok.
 People believe that the one sent from Saraburi was the perfect pillar to be chosen for the capital but it arrived a little late and another pillar was chosen.
-This made the Saraburi pillar very sad and it floated back home on Chao Phraya River and Pa Sak River.
+This made the Saraburi pillar very sad and it floated back home on the Chao Phraya River and Pa Sak River.
 People of Saraburi heard the pillar crying and they re-erected it in Wat Sung, and the name stuck to the place.